henrylawson/henrylawson.net/website/_posts/2013-10-28-first-post.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "First Post"
 date:   2013-10-28 21:43:13
-categories: jekyll update
+categories: first
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!